A saved draft was found on this device.

 Who is the reader, where are they in their journey, and what real-world situation brings them to this content?

 The job the reader is hiring this piece of content to do for them.
+Most real jobs stack more than one dimension — a functional task carried by an emotional or social payoff.

 Jobs-to-Be-Done is a framework from Clayton Christensen (Harvard Business School): customers don't buy products, they hire them to do a job.
 A functional job is a practical task ("compare several vendor options quickly").
 An emotional job is about how they want to feel ("feel confident in the decision").
 A social job is about how they want to be perceived ("present a well-researched recommendation to my team").